ajwill85/grc-ai-governance-serverless/webapp/QUICK_TEST.md

 ## Option 4: Portfolio Presentation Mode

-For your portfolio/Aura application, you can:
+For your portfolio and job applications, you can:

 ### 1. Show the GitHub Repository
 - URL: https://github.com/ajwill85/aws-ai-governance-framework